Jonathan Broom-Edwards: Sport career

-Following a change of coaching set up following the Rio de Janeiro Paralympic games, Jonathan went on to achieve a further Silver medal at the London 2017 IPC World Championships in a close battle with rival Lepiato.
-Jonathan was struck with injury in 2018 when he ruptured the achilles of his impaired left leg.
+Following a change of coaching set up following the Rio de Janeiro Paralympic games, Broom-Edwards went on to achieve a further Silver medal at the London 2017 IPC World Championships in a close battle with rival Lepiato.
+Broom-Edwards was struck with injury in 2018 when he ruptured the achilles of his impaired left leg.
 Following an intense 18 month rehab journey, Broom-Edwards went on to secure his first Gold medal at the 2019 IPC World Championships in Dubai.
 The 2020 Tokyo Paralympics was postponed to 2021 due to the Covid Pandemic, but it was here that Broom-Edwards made the leap to Paralympic Champion success.

 2023 again brought injury with two mamstring tears of Broom-Edwards' jumping leg 8 weeks before the IPC World Championships in Paris.
 However, he was able to return to form just in time to secure another World Championship Gold, this time sharing the title with Lepiato.
 When both athletes achieved perfect scorecards in the competition, they opted to mirror the scenario at the Tokyo 2021 Olympics when Barshin and Tamberi decided to settle for the same outcome.

 At the 2024 IPC World Championships in Kobe, Japan, Broom-Edwards won outright Gold against a stacked out field, the most impressive turn out for a Paralympic high jump competition since the start of Broom-Edwards' athletic career.
 Things were gearing up well for the Paralympics in Paris.
 Broom-Edwards achieved a respectable 4th place at the able bodied British Olympic trials Championships in Manchester.
 However the biggest challenge to date struck Broom-Edwards 6 weeks before the Paralympic final, when he fell over a hurdle whilst jumping badly, fracturing his ankle, tearing the syndesmosis ligaments and his retinaculum of the ankle.
 Five and a half weeks after surgery, Broom-Edwards was able to return to jumping form enough to compete at his third Paralympics in Paris, 2024, achieving a respectable 5th Place after the significantly interrupted preparations for the Games.